tourwithanand/tourwithanand.github.io/README-REVIEWS.md

   - `OWNER_EMAIL` — (optional) from address for confirmation emails (default `info@tourwithanand.com`)
   - `SITE_URL` — (optional) your site URL (default `https://tourwithanand.github.io`)

+  - `ADMIN_TOKEN` — a secret string you set on Netlify used to authorize review deletions from the admin UI

 Notes
 -----
 - This implementation stores pending reviews as GitHub Issues to avoid requiring a separate database.
 If you prefer a different pending store (Airtable, Firebase), modify `functions/submit-review.js` accordingly.